 - Timely complaint resolution is a significant factor in providing effective and efficient assistance to complainants and improvements to the standard of public administration.
-In 2014-15, 98% of complaints were resolved within three months, and, as at 30 June 2015, the average age of complaints was 21 days (compared to 173 days at 30 June 2007). - The Office undertakes important roles in relation to the review of certain child deaths and family and domestic violence fatalities.
-In 2014-15, the Office undertook work on a major own motion investigation into issues associated with Violence Restraining Orders and their relationship with family and domestic violence fatalities and commenced work on a major own motion investigation into ways to prevent or reduce child deaths by drowning. - The Office has continued with its program to enhance awareness of, and accessibility to, its services by Aboriginal and regional Western Australians through a range of strategies, including the Office's Regional Awareness and Accessibility Program.
+In 2015-16, 95% of complaints were resolved within three months, and as at 30 June 2016, the average age of complaints was 27 days (compared to 173 days at 30 June 2007). - The Office undertakes important roles in relation to the review of certain child deaths and family and domestic violence fatalities.
+In 2015-16, the Office tabled in Parliament a major own motion investigation report, Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities, that contained 54 recommendations to four government agencies about ways to prevent or reduce family and domestic violence fatalities.
+The Office also undertook work on a major own motion investigation into ways to prevent or reduce child deaths by drowning. - The Office has continued with its program to enhance awareness of, and accessibility to, its services by Aboriginal and regional Western Australians through a range of strategies, including the Office's Regional Awareness and Accessibility program.
+In addition, in 2015-16, the Office has continued work on a program to enhance awareness of, and accessibility to, its services for children and young people.
 The Office also continues to engage effectively with public authorities to strengthen their capacity in complaint handling and decision making through a range of mechanisms. - In addition to investigating complaints, reviewing certain child deaths and family and domestic violence fatalities, and undertaking own motion investigations, the Office undertakes a range of additional functions, including the inspection of telecommunication interception records and overseas student appeals.
 In recent years, the trend has been for an increasing range of functions to be undertaken by the Office, including the Ombudsman's functions under the Criminal Organisations Control Act 2012, commencing in 2013-14, and the Ombudsman's function to monitor the Infringement Notices provisions of The Criminal Code, commencing in 2014-15.